org-cloudbees-dragan/traditional-ha/README.md

 * `DOCKER_IMAGE_OC` and `DOCKER_IMAGE_CLIENT_CONTROLLER` are the CB CI versions on Operations Center and controllers
 * `IP_PREFIX` is a prefix for the internal docker-compose network
 * `PERSISTENCE_PREFIX` is the path for the persistence volumes on the docker host
+* `CONTROLLER_JENKINS_OPTS` required JENKINS settings for HA/HS  see https://docs.cloudbees.com/docs/cloudbees-ci/latest/ha/specific-ha-installation-traditional#_jenkins_args
+* `CONTROLLER_JAVA_OPTS` required JAVA settings for HA/HS see https://docs.cloudbees.com/docs/cloudbees-ci/latest/ha/specific-ha-installation-traditional#_java_options

 [docker-compose.yaml.template](docker-compose.yaml.template)

-This template is used to renders the `docker-compose.yaml` file using the environment variables in `env.sh`.
+This template is used to render the `docker-compose.yaml` file using the environment variables in `env.sh`.
 Please do not modify docker-compose.yaml directly since it will be overwritten by `up.sh`.
 Instead, modify this template.

 [up.sh](up.sh)